yTakkar/Instagram-clone/README.md

 # Instagram-clone
 Whole new Instagram web-app with features from Facebook, Twitter &amp; Google+.
 Believe it's much better than their Instagram!!!
-Have a look on the screenshots folder to see how the app actually looks!!

 [More screenshots](https://www.dropbox.com/sh/7yysaawc7fn4ls0/AAAebtBOyYk-hiLXBjHxTz-da?dl=0 "More screenshots")